NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/RepQ & RepQ-ViT.md

 - first method allows QAT with arbitrary re-parametrization schemes.
 	- extensive experiments showing that our RepQ consistent quality enhancement on SOTA architectures.
 	- lossless 8-bit quantization of Rep
+- BN contained in the rep blocks
+	- challenge for differentiable merging and hence for QAT.
 	-